mvolkmann/blog/src/lambda-calculus.md

 In strictly-evaluated languages like JavaScript, this definition assumes it is acceptable to evaluate both the `x` and `y` expressions.
-This can be problematic wheni the evaluations are expensive or when recursion is involved.
+This can be problematic when the evaluations are expensive or when recursion is involved.
 To solve this, the `if` function can be implemented as follows where `b` is a Boolean value,